 22For I was ashamed to ask of the king a band of soldiers and horsemen to help us against the enemies along the road, because we had spoken to the king, saying, “The hand of our God is for good upon all those who seek him, but his power and his wrath is against all those who forsake him.”

-23So we fasted and sought our God about this, and he heard our prayers.
+23So we fasted and sought our God about this, and he responded to our prayers.

-24Then I selected twelve of the leaders of the priests, even Sherebiah, Hashabiah, and ten of their brothers with them,
+24Then I selected 12 of the leaders of the priests, even Sherebiah, Hashabiah, and ten of their brothers with them,

 25and weighed out to them the silver and the gold and the vessels, even the offering for the house of our God, which the king and his counselors and his officials and all Israel who were present there had offered;